chrisjbreisch/Trs80.Level1Basic/README.md

 Trs80.Level1Basic/Samples/Radio Shack BASIC Computer Language folder.
 They are organized by chapter and appendix.

 ## Bugs?
-There are probably many.
-I've lost count of how many times that I've rewritten `PRINT`.
-I discovered four issues while typing in the summary below, one of which caused me to rewrite `PRINT` __again__.
-I do have in the neighborhood of 200 unit tests.
-But the code base could easily support 2,000.
-Or even 10,000.
-For what it's worth, [dotCover](https://www.jetbrains.com/dotcover/) says that my unit tests cover about 77% of the code.
+I'm sure that there are some.
+I have over 300 unit tests, but the appropriate amount is probably closer to 1,000.
+For what it's worth, [dotCover](https://www.jetbrains.com/dotcover/) says that my unit tests cover about 85% of the code.
 I'm not sure how useful a metric that is for something like an interpreter, but at least it's significantly greater than 0.
-The unit tests for the scanner and parser are essentially smoke tests.
 There are no unit tests at all for the AST generator, and very few for the Workflow.
 Those are pulling the score down a bit.
-The unit tests for the interpreter are good, but could be better.
-They're best on areas that have caused me the most issues (like `PRINT`, for example).
-And, of course I had to rewrite `PRINT` once more just to make it properly testable.

-In particular, some of the 2.0 changes need more testing.
-I re-wrote input to convert everything to upper case, and I'm still not 100% happy with how that code looks.
-It feels fragile to me.
-The error handling code definitely has a [bad odor](https://en.wikipedia.org/wiki/Code_smell) about it, and I will rework that in time.
+Even still, it's not just exercising the code that's important for an interpreter, it's also the sequence.
+Does it behave properly with nested FOR loops, or nested GOSUBs?
+Do successive GOTOs work?
+Can you use variables as indexes to arrays?
+Also, as far as I know, there's no published formal spec, complete with error message formatting for Level I BASIC.
+So, in the end, the results are what I think is accurate.
+I may be wrong.
+It's possible that both the code and the unit tests are wrong.
+Time will tell.

 # TL;DR
 If you don't want to read the book, and just want to play, I'm mimicking the final pages of the book here,